 These sports cards don’t come cheap.
 However, they offer higher resale value in the future, especially after grading them.
 Other non-sport trading cards a collector may have include:

 - Entertainment cards

 Some entertainment cards may hold more value than others.
 Trading cards for older and popular movies or TV shows may be worth more than those for more recent releases.
 Some notable examples of entertainment cards are:

 - Marvel Spider-Man Metal Universe

 - Star Wars Masterwork Hobby Box

 Game cards also have different values, depending on the game.
 Collecting cards for more popular games, such as Pokémon or Yu-Gi-Oh! is more lucrative than collecting for less popular games.
+One niche within the card collecting community that has gained substantial attention is the market for Japanese Pokémon cards in Canada.
+These cards, often sought after for their unique artwork, limited releases, and nostalgic value, have captured the imagination of collectors and enthusiasts alike.
 As a general rule of thumb, don’t collect cards that are mass-produced, as that reduces their rarity and thus, resale value.

 How Much Does It Cost to Grade Trading Cards?

 Back to an earlier discussion.
 The cost of grading a trading card depends on the company, the card’s value, and the collector’s membership status.
 In principle, the payment ranges from $30 to $300.
 For cards that have a maximum declared value of over $20,000, the minimum amount starts at $1,000 and increases to $10,000.
 Each grading company has its payment scale for more accurate pricing.

 Grading collector’s cards in Canada or anywhere else isn’t cheap.
 That’s why it’s best to only do so for cards that show considerable resale potential.
 Rare cards may be out of reach, but there are plenty of others waiting to be collected, graded, and sold.